MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/eap/eap-network-access.md

 Default = not enabled

-### Enable identity privacy
+### Enable identity privacy (Windows 7 and 8 only)

 Specifies that clients are configured so that they cannot send their identity before the client has authenticated the RADIUS server, and optionally, provides a place to type an anonymous identity value.
-For example, if you select Enable Identity Privacy, and then type “guest” as the anonymous identity value, the identity response for a user with identity alice@example is guest@example.
-If you select Enable Identity Privacy but do not provide an anonymous identity value, the identity response for the user alice@example is @example.
+For example, if you select **Enable Identity Privacy** and then type “guest” as the anonymous identity value, the identity response for a user with identity alice@example is guest@example.
+If you select **Enable Identity Privacy** but do not provide an anonymous identity value, the identity response for the user alice@example is @example.

 This setting applies only to computers running Windows 7 and Windows 8.